 Method

-Participants
+Participants.

-Nineteen undergraduate and graduate students were recruited from the University of Mississippi (13 women and 6 men) volunteered to participate.
-All participants were right-handed.
+Twenty undergraduate students were recruited from the University of Mississippi (13 women and 7 men) and volunteered to participate.
 All participants were English speakers.
 Volunteers received no incentive for participation.
 The experiment was carried out with the permission of the University of Mississippi Institutional Review Board, and all participants signed the corresponding consent forms.
-One participants’ data was corrupted and could not be used, leaving eighteen participants (13 women and 5 men).
+One participants’ data was corrupted and could not be used, leaving eighteen participants (13 women and 6 men).

-Apparatus
+Apparatus.

-The system is a 32 Channel EEG Cap connected to a NuAmps monopolar digital amplifier, which is connected to a computer.
-This digital data is recorded and interpreted by SCAN (model nbr) software, which is run on said computer.
+The system used was a 32 Channel EEG Cap connected to a NuAmps monopolar digital amplifier, which was connected to a computer running SCAN 4.5 software to record the data.
 This SCAN software is capable of handling the digital data captured by the NuAmps amplifier.
-Since this experiment involves a Windows XP computer and operating system, a secondary software package, STIM2 (model nbr), is required to match with the timing issues associated with Windows XP and EEG data.
+STIM2 was used to match with the timing issues associated with Windows XP and EEG data on a separate computer.
 STIM2 also serves as the software base for programming and operating experiments of this nature.
 The sensors in the EEG cap are sponges injected with 130 ml of electrically conductive solution (non-toxic and non-irritating).
 Also, to protect the participants and equipment, a surge protector was used at all times during data acquisition.
-Basically, the sensors record electrical activity just below the scalp, displaying brain activation.
-This data is amplified by the NuAmps hardware, and processed and recorded by the SCAN software.
-The STIM2 software is necessary for compatibility with the Windows XP operating system, as well as being the software basis for running these lexical decision tasks.
+The sensors record electrical activity just below the scalp, displaying brain activation.
+This data was amplified by the NuAmps hardware, and processed and recorded by the SCAN software.

-Materials
+Materials.

 This experiment consisted of 360 word pairs separated into pairs in which the target words were unrelated to the prime (60), semantically associated to the prime (60), associatively related to the prime (60), or were nonwords (60).
 Of the 360 pairs, 180 involved a lexical decision task, and 180 involved a letter search task.
-The ratio of yes/no correct answers for words and non-words is 2:1.
-This paper deals specifically with the lexical decision tasks, while the letter search portion is being saved for another piece.
+The ratio of yes/no correct answers for words and non-words was 2:1.
+This paper deals specifically with the lexical decision tasks, while the letter search portion will be analyzed for another piece.

+The stimuli were selected from the Nelson et al. (2004) associative word norms, and Maki et al. (2004) semantic word norms.
 The associative word pairs were chosen using the criteria that they were highly associatively related, having an FSG score greater than .5; with little or no semantic similarities, determined by having a JCN score of greater than 20.
 The semantic word pairs were chosen using the criteria that they had a high semantic relatedness shown in a JCN of 3 or less; and were not associatively related, having an FSG of less than .01.
 The unrelated words were chosen so that they had no similarities between the paired words on any scale.
 For non-word pairs, the target word had a letter changed so that it was no longer a real word, but the structure was left intact to require that the participant process the word cognitively.
 These words were entered into a program written in the Gentask (Generalized Task Editor) function of the Stim2 software.
-This software allows for the presentation and recording of stimuli in an experimental setting focusing on functional, continuous brain activity data acquisition.

-Procedure
+Procedure.

 Testing occurred in one session consisting of six blocks of acquired data, broken up by brief rest periods.
 These recordings were later processed to extract the n400 waveform data.